What Closing Costs Can I Expect to Pay When I Sell My Connecticut Home?

 This may seem like a turnoff for sellers but I always advise them not to look at it as the seller paying them but to look at the net purchase price AFTER reducing by the amount of seller paid closing costs as the real purchase price the buyer is willing to pay.

 Please note: Part of the closing process if for the real estate attorney to make sure all the closing costs are accounted for and paid to the correct places.
 This will be accounted for in the attorney fees that you will have to pay.
-If you need to get in contact with a real estate attorney in Connecticut, fill out the below form.

 What Is the Different Closing Costs for Buyers vs Sellers?